sungyeonu/finsta/README.md

 - login / registeration using Google or email using firebase authorization
 - create and delete "posts", which consists of a caption, a location (optional), and an image
 - profile page, where you can change username or log out
+- like and unlike posts

 ## Upcoming Features
-- like posts / count number of likes
+- comment on posts